Updated: Jun 13

 Rest.
 Slow down, sit, have a nice drink in peace, meditate or even take a nap.
 You deserve it.

 What about self care when you have nothing left to give?

-Sometimes we are so burnt out from life, low mood or anxiety plaguing our every waking (and often sleeping) moments that we feel like we haven't even got the head space to consider self care.
+Sometimes we are so burnt out from life with jobs, household chores, life admin, kids etc etc., that we feel like we haven't even got the head space to consider self care.
 Just getting up, washed and dressed and "doing life" feels like it's taking every ounce of our energy up.
 So what then?

 Retreat.
 Find some space for just you, clear your diary of any unnecessary commitments and any social commitments that wont make you truly happy.

 Nap.
 As above, rest and recuperate.
 But remember to limit nap times- a 20 minute power nap is perfect and never nap longer that 1 hour during the day or it will affect your night time sleep routine and it might leave you feeling groggy and unpleasant.

 Reduce electronic noise.
 Take a break from social media and the news, maybe even a break from electronic devices all together.
 The reduction in mental stimulation and negative commentary will help, plus research has shown that reducing our exposure to the blue light emitted by our electronic devises helps us to sleep better.